suhank/zea-engine/docs/api/Math/EulerAngles.md

 <a name="new_EulerAngles_new"></a>

 ### new EulerAngles
 Create a euler angle.
-Receives the xyz values in degrees and the order that the rotations are applied.
+Receives the xyz values in radians and the order that the rotations are applied.
 <br>
 Order parameter values: `XYZ: 0`, `YZX: 1`, `ZXY: 2`, `XZY: 3`, `ZYX: 4`, `YXZ: 5`
 <br>